 Why are colleges so nice?

 They’re not.
-Colleges are forever enmeshed in prestige/rankings wars with other comparable institutions.
+Colleges are actively engaged in prestige/rankings wars with one another.
 Returning to our friend Johnny, admitting an applicant with a 1200 is better for a school’s perceived selectivity than admitting an applicant with an 1160.

 It’s no wonder 99% of schools are eager to make their applicants’ test scores look as strong as possible.
-The list of big-name colleges that does not superscore is fairly short but does include some prominent state institutions such as Penn State, the University of Wisconsin, and Arizona State.
+The list of big-name colleges that do not superscore is fairly short but does include some prominent state institutions such as Penn State, the University of Wisconsin, and Arizona State.
 Be sure to check out your prospective institutions’ admissions websites for the most up-to-date superscore policies.

 The higher education community was a bit late to the ACT superscore party, but things are now picking up steam.
-The ACT’s composite score is calculated by averaging together a student’s scores (from 1-36) on English, math, reading, and science.
+The ACT’s composite score is calculated by averaging together your scores (from 1-36) on English, math, reading, and science.
 Roughly 100 schools will now average together a student’s highest subtest scores from any administration of the exam, the ACT equivalent of superscoring.
 Included on this list are elite schools like Duke, Johns Hopkins, Vassar, MIT, and UNC.

-Remember, the ACT will round up a composite score of 26.5 to a 27, meaning you don’t have to improve very much on any one section to have an ACT superscore potentially receive a 1 point boost.
+Remember, the ACT will round up a composite score of 26.5 to a 27.
+This means you don’t have to improve very much on any one section to have an ACT superscore receive a 1 point boost.

 Second (or third) time is a charm

 Students typically take the SAT or ACT for the first time in the fall or spring of their junior year.
-Those who elect to retake the test the following fall improve their overall score by an average of 40 points on the SAT.
-It makes sense that students would receive a natural boost for two reasons: 1) it’s not their first rodeo, they know the routine, the timing of the test, the format, etc.; and 2) they’ve been exposed to more relevant academic material in the classroom since the last sitting.
+Those who elect to retake the SAT the following fall improve their overall score by an average of 40 points.
+It makes sense that students would receive a natural boost for two reasons: 1) it’s not their first rodeo, they know the routine, the timing of the test, the format, etc.; and 2) since the last sitting, they’ve been exposed to more relevant academic material in the classroom.
 And these advantages don’t even account for the biggest difference of all—you have an entire summer to learn the secrets of the SAT/ACT backward and forward.